networknt/light-cms/example-react/README.md

 ```

 Developing: (live-reload enabled)

+(if on linux, make sure you sudo the below command otherwise it will not hot load).

 ```
-node server.js
+npm start
 ```

-- navigate to localhost:3000 in browser.
+navigate to localhost:3000 in browser.